Odilhao/bootc-sway/README.md

     sway-test:latest
 ```

-Here I'm using `btrfs` as filesystem, you can switch to `xfs` if necessary
+Here I'm using `btrfs` as filesystem, you can switch to `xfs` if necessary,

 To test locally qemu or libvirt can be used: